grasshopco/god-mode/god_mode/memory/memory_logs_all.md

 ## Current UTC timestamp: 2025-03-04 08:00 UTC

-Updated Logs All information
+Enhanced Logs All with new capabilities requested in recent discussions
 ## Current UTC timestamp: 2025-03-04 08:00 UTC

-Enhanced Logs All documentation
+Implemented missing functionality in Logs All based on requirements analysis
 ## Current UTC timestamp: 2025-03-04 08:00 UTC

 Added new details to Logs All
 ## Current UTC timestamp: 2025-03-04 08:00 UTC

-Enhanced Logs All documentation
+Enhanced Logs All with new capabilities requested in recent discussions
 ## Current UTC timestamp: 2025-03-04 08:00 UTC
-ISO format: 2025-03-04T08:00:18.239420+00:00
-Filename format: 20250304_080018
+Fixed critical issue in Logs All that was causing inconsistent behavior Filename format: 20250304_080018
 Log format: 2025-03-04 08:00:18 UTC